MAT Program: Praxis Core Tests

 The recommended Criterion Scores for the Praxis Core are:

 Criterion Score is a recommended score threshold and candidates should try to achieve these scores or higher.
-Annual applicant cohorts (average) for each program (by level and campus) must meet CAEP 50th percentile scores, which may be higher than the listed criterion scores.
+Annual applicant cohorts (average) for each program (by major/concentration) must meet CAEP 50th percentile scores, which may be higher than the listed criterion scores.

 How Can I Prepare for the Tests?